rarceneaux/my-dash-capstone/README.md

 This section has moved here: https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify -->

 # My-Dash Application Overview
 My-Dash is a online legacy journal single-page application that allows users to save their life events.
 Users can add a new event entry, edit an entry, view all entries, and delete an entry.
+Users can create, edit, delete comments with the My-Dash app and post them to Facebook with a photo to share with anyone on Facebook.

 # Installation Instructions
 - Clone down this repo https://github.com/rarceneaux/my-dash-capstone